-The library contains total volume holdings of over 206,000 items, including books, audiovisual materials, and electronic books.
-More than 100 subscription periodical databases are available for scholarly research.
-The library subscribes to about 700 print journals and there is online access to more than 80,000 full-text journals.
-NetLibrary provides about 25,000 electronic book titles which are searchable through the library's online catalog.
+The library contains total volume holdings of over 209,000 items, including books, audiovisual materials, and electronic books.
+More than 125 subscription periodical databases are available for scholarly research.
+The library subscribes to about 500 print journals and there is online access to more than 140,000 full-text journals.
+NetLibrary provides about 27,000 electronic book titles which are searchable through the library's online catalog.

 Current UMHB students, faculty, and staff who have a valid library account may access library resources electronically from off-campus locations.
-Additional information about the library may be found at http://umhblib.umhb.edu or by calling (254) 295-4637 or (877) 316-3313 (toll-free).
+Additional information about the library may be found at http://lib.umhb.edu or by calling (254) 295-4637.

-Student Liability Insurance
+Student Professional Liability Insurance

-Student professional liability insurance is provided by the University at no additional cost to the student for students who participate in clinical instruction as part of required academic coursework in the following areas: nursing, counseling, social work, and cytogenetic & anatomic pathology.
-For more information, contact your department chairperson.
+Student professional liability insurance is provided by the University at no additional cost to the student for students who participate in clinical instruction as part of required academic coursework in the following areas: nursing, counseling, social work, physical therapy and exercise sport science/physiology.
+For more information, contact the Dean or Program Director.